DenuxPlays/movie-web-aio/README.md

 - `--down`: This flag stops all the Docker Compose services.

 You can combine these flags as needed.
-For example, you can use `sh deploy.sh --backend --proxy` to start the backend, pwa and proxy services.
+For example, you can use `sh deploy.sh --backend --proxy` to start the backend, mw and proxy services.

 ### Recommended Setup

 While it's possible to self-host all the services, we recommend self-hosting only the pwa and backend services.
 The proxy service should be hosted on Cloudflare for better performance and security.
-To do this, you can use the `--backend` and `--pwa` flags when running the `deploy.sh` script, and set up the proxy service separately on Cloudflare.
+To do this, you can use the `--backend` flag when running the `deploy.sh` script, and set up the proxy service separately on Cloudflare.